 According to Section 6 of the Act, the Department shall not register any patent under this Act in the following circumstances:

-On receipt of application submitted by the applicant, the Department shall, on the advice of experts if so considered necessary, conduct all investigation to determine whether the patent application meets the statutory requirements or not.
+On receipt of the application submitted by the applicant, the Department shall, on the advice of experts if so considered necessary, conduct all investigations to determine whether the patent application meets the statutory requirements or not.
 The Examination is conducted in two ways:

 Formality Examination is made to determine whether the application fulfills the necessary procedural and formal requirements.
 The Department shall invite the applicant to correct where necessary documents are missing.

 Substantive Examination is carried out by the examiners to assess the patentability of the invention to ascertain whether: